AdityaNarayan05/AdityaTech/README.md

 ## Contact Me

-I am currently available for new opportunities, so feel free to reach out to me at nlaxmi886@gmail.com or connect with me on [LinkedIn https://www.linkedin.com/in/aditya-narayan-jaiswal-3953a4208/]().
+I am currently available for new opportunities, so feel free to reach out to me at nlaxmi886@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/aditya-narayan-jaiswal-3953a4208/).

 Thank you for taking the time to go through my portfolio!